orbit-online/upkg/README.md

 ## Upgrading packages

-When installing a package, μpkg first uninstalls the previous install if it exists.
-This means you can simply run `upkg install` to upgrade all packages that have a moving version (like a branchname).
-Note that it is advisable to use commit hashes as versions when publishing something that other packages may rely on to avoid bumping past breaking changes.
+You can run `upkg install` to upgrade all packages that have a moving version (i.e. a git branch).
+It is advisable to use commit hashes as versions when publishing something that other packages may rely on to avoid bumping past breaking changes.
+All packages that were installed using a git tag or commit hash as the version and are still referenced with the same version will be skipped during upgrade.
+This means a `upkg install` can almost become a no-op and be run automatically without sacrificing performance.

 Note: μpkg performs quite a few pre-flight checks before installing or upgrading a package and its dependencies in order to avoid leaving packages in a broken